-An examination of the forms of citizen participation in politics.
-Topics covered include political parties, interest groups, public opinion, voting, and elections.
-Discussion will be directed toward assessing the impact of such activity upon the formation of public policy, and implications for the maintenance of democratic government will be explored.
+Prerequisite: POLS 110fs.
+An examination of the major topics in political behavior, including political participation, voting behavior, elections, and media.
+Discussion will be directed toward assessing the impact of the aforementioned upon the formation of public policy, implications for political institutions, and the maintenance of democratic government.

-217s Legislative Politics (3)
+POLS 217s Legislative Politics (3)